Dogs, politics, media, and more

 Courtesy of Kris K.

-A beautiful piece, written by Ben Hur Lampman and first published in the Portland Oregonian Sept.
+UPDATE: This tribute was written by Ben Hur Lampman and first published in the Portland Oregonian Sept.
 11, 1925.

 Leave a Reply